 If you’ve seen the opening credits of Hawaii Five-O, you’ll instantly recognize the Hawaiian outrigger canoes.

-You can actually book a 30 minute Outrigger Canoe Surfing experience that’s geared for families of all ages and abilities.
+You can actually book a 30-minute Outrigger Canoe Surfing experience that’s geared for families of all ages and abilities.
 This is one of the top kid friendly things to do in Oahu.

 63. EXPLORE CHINAMAN’S HAT